lautarovc/theam-test/README.md

 * Run the server on the default address and port (127.0.0.1:8000):
     >python3 manage.py runserver

-## API Endpoints
+# API Endpoints
-### Getting the Client Id and Client Secret key
+## Getting the Client Id and Client Secret key
+### Endpoint: /rest/oauth/applications/
-You can register and manage an application to obtain the client id and client secret key by entering to the _/rest/oauth/applications/_ module through the browser.
+You can register and manage an application to obtain the client id and client secret key by entering to the _/rest/oauth/applications/_ module through the **browser**.

+## OAuth
-### OAuth
+### Endpoint: /rest/oauth/token/
-You can obtain an access token by making a POST call to the _/rest/oauth/token/_ endpoint with the client id and client secret key, and the following data:
+You can obtain an access token by making a **POST** request to the _/rest/oauth/token/_ endpoint with the client id and client secret key, and the following data:

 * grant_type=password
 * username=[any username]